bloomberg/chromium.bb/src/docs/testing/web_platform_tests.md

-Chromium has a [mirror](https://chromium.googlesource.com/external/w3c/web-platform-tests/) of the GitHub repo and periodically imports a subset of the tests to run as part of the regular Blink layout test testing process.
+Chromium has a [mirror](https://chromium.googlesource.com/external/w3c/web-platform-tests/) of the GitHub repo and periodically imports a subset of the tests to run as part of the regular Blink web test testing process.

 The goals of this process are to be able to run web-platform-tests unmodified locally just as easily as we can run the Blink tests, and ensure that we are